brucefan1983/CUDA-Programming/src/04-error-check/readme.md

 ## 4.2 Using CUDA-MEMCHECK to check memory errors

-CUDA provided a CUDA-MEMCHECK tool set, which can be used in the following way:
+CUDA provides a CUDA-MEMCHECK tool set, which can be used in the following way:

 ```shell
    $ cuda-memcheck --tool memcheck [options] app_name [options]